Native Creekside Plants for the East Bay

 • Mugwort (Artemisia douglasiana, suksdorfi) Tough, fragrant-leaved, drought-tolerant herb; runners can be invasive.

 • Sticky monkeyflower (Mimulus aurantiacus) Small, drought tolerant evergreen shrub with gold flowers.
+Sun or shade.

 • Bee plant (Scrophularia californica) Handsome semi-evergreen shade-tolerant herb spreading by runners, with small brownish flowers that native bees love.